-Estes Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Estes Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Estes Park is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Estes Park who work in sales jobs (16.80%), office and administrative support (12.75%), and management occupations (8.70%).
+There are especially a lot of people living in Estes Park who work in management occupations (15.54%), office and administrative support (14.93%), and teaching (8.50%).

 Also of interest is that Estes Park has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Estes Park telecommute to their jobs.
+Overall, about 9.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Estes Park in 2010 was $36,971, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $147,884 for a family of four.
+The per capita income in Estes Park in 2018 was $40,210, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $160,840 for a family of four.
 However, Estes Park contains both very wealthy and poor people as well.

+Estes Park is a somewhat ethnically-diverse town.
 The people who call Estes Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Estes Park residents report their race to be White, followed by Native American.
-Important ancestries of people in Estes Park include English, Irish, Scottish, and Italian.
+Estes Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.64% of the town’s residents.
+Important ancestries of people in Estes Park include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Estes Park is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Italian.